Is OPEC moving the goalposts for its oil market scoreline?

 Non-OECD oil demand has outstripped OECD consumption since 2014.
 But inventories in non-OECD nations tend to be held as strategic not commercial assets, making them less transparent and less likely to shift with changes to demand or supply.

-Falih has said it would be better to“overbalance” the market, by which he means allowing OECD stocks to drop below the five-year average, rather than end the supply deal too early, another hint that the pact’s expiry could be pushed back.
+Falih has said it would be better to “overbalance” the market, by which he means allowing OECD stocks to drop below the five-year average, rather than end the supply deal too early, another hint that the pact’s expiry could be pushed back.

 To assess whether supply and demand had achieved a sustainable balance, OPEC could measure the amount of oil in storage against days of demand it covers.
 This would show whether consumption was enough to avoid rebuilding inventories.